klzheng/TCDb/README.md

 <br />

 ## Demo
 Try it out here using this [link](https://thecinemadb.netlify.app/) or this one: [https://thecinemadb.netlify.app/](https://thecinemadb.netlify.app/).
-Please do create an account and try out the app for yourself!
+Please do create an account (or use the provided login details) and try out the app for yourself!

+Email: test@test.com
+Password: testing123

 <br />